Challenges of future network densification

 … even in Central London.
 That’s because Operator demand is concentrated along the busiest streets and ‘hot spots.’

 It’s understandable why Alt.Nets have used secondary streets instead.
 These are the most expensive and time-consuming routes to dig.

 At best, this means existing Alt.Net ducts, (if they’re not full), could provide around 30% of an MNO fibre network, in Dense Urban areas only.
-But the costs of integrating new build, with undersized sections of existing duct would dribble away most of the ‘cost savings.’
+But the costs of integrating new build, with undersized sections of the existing duct would dribble away most of the ‘cost savings.’

-With 100% new build, only BT PIA ducts offer the potential to significantly drive down the costs – assuming two things.
+With a 100% new build, only BT PIA ducts offer the potential to significantly drive down the costs – assuming two things.